 Our Scheduling Coordinator will assist you in checking in and will notify the nursing staff electronically that you’ve arrived.
 A nurse will then greet you and speak with your support person/escort about the expected time frame for your stay and other details.
 We value patient privacy.
 We aim to keep our Center’s Admit/ Recovery Suite as private for every patient as is possible and for this reason, support person(s)/escort(s) are asked to make themselves comfortable in our lobby.
 Your support person/escort will be asked to remain in the building during your admission, procedure and recovery (some adjustments to this have been made during the COVID pandemic).
 There are public restrooms and a café are located near the lobby area for their use.

 Once your support person/escort has spoken with your admission nurse, you will be escorted to the Admit/Recovery Suite.
-This area has nine patient bays, each with a privacy curtain.
+This area has fifteen patient bays, each with a privacy curtain.
 Our nurses are conscientiously monitoring patient needs at bedsides and from the nurse’s station.
-Ambient music and a soft blue décor along with our kind and considerate staff will put you at ease.
+Ambient music and a soft gray blue décor along with our kind and considerate staff will put you at ease.
 Your nurse will briefly review your health history with you at an admit desk and then escort you to your private bed area to put on a gown.
 Your nurse will review your planned procedure with you including what to expect, any special concerns you may have, answer your questions and place your intravenous (IV) line.